 Micro-VCoLing™ is the best way to build real-world knowledge and skills.
 It’s easy, fun, efficient, effective, low risk, and impactful.

 Micro-VCoLing is easy to learn because it plugs into the brain’s inborn learning system.
-In essence, we-re all born micro-VCoLing.
-However, most of us unlearn it in school, where it is replaced with “learning skills,” and we need to relearn it as adults.
+In essence, we are all born micro-VCoLing.
+However, most of us unlearn it in school, where it is replaced with “learning skills,” so we need to relearn it as adults.

 Fortunately, because the process of micro-VCoLing plugs into the brain’s inborn learning system, micro-VCoLing is not only easy to learn, it readily becomes a habit.
 And once it becomes a habit?
 Well, we’ve got a highly effective life-long learner on our hands.